20220612 gd p6120111 cw

 On this page you will find all the information on how the Synod is composed, which organizations support the work of Mission 21 and brief information on the current and previous Synods.
 You can find more information about the upcoming Synod and those of previous years on the page Mission synod current.

-The Synod sets the strategic framework for the work of Mission 21, but also discusses the specific situations and concerns of people in the partner countries.
-In the past two years, around 40 delegates from four continents have met online.
-2024 was also marked by new elections.
+The Synod sets the strategic framework for Mission 21’s work, but also discusses the specific situations and concerns of people in the partner countries.
+Since 2023, the approximately 40 delegates from four continents have been meeting online.

 The Synod 2023 took place from Thursday, June 29 to Saturday, July 1, 2023.
 Personal encounters were possible at the public closing mission service.
 You can find a review of Synod 2023 and the closing service in the News.